umartechboy/FivePointNineUpdateServer/README.md

 1. Create the upload package just like the online package except, confirm that "Create an offline Pacakge" is checked in the package creator before pressing the "Create" button.
 2. Optionally, you may choose "Create Autorun" to automatically create an autorun compatible with disk/USB drives.
 3. The setup may ask for an icon image file which will be used as a thumbnail of the package tile in the installation wizard.
-4. Copy the setup.exe (which is essentially the same exe as the standard Qosain package explorer) alongwith the directory "ApplicationUpdates" and Autorun.inf (if required) to the USB/CD's root.
+4. Copy the setup.exe (which is essentially the same exe as the standard Qosain package explorer) alongwith the directory "PackageUpdates" and Autorun.inf (if required) to the USB/CD's root.